 Student Housing Assistance

-The Cayuga County Community College does not provide on-campus housing facility for students but offers assistance in searching for local off-campus options such as the Lattimore Hall.
+On-campus housing for students is not available but assistance is offered in searching for local off-campus options such as the Lattimore Hall.

 Student Enrollment Demographics